A Native tribe gave Missouri its name. Now its descendants are preserving a fading language

-This year the state of Missouri is celebrating its 200th birthday.
-But few people today know about the Native American tribe behind the state’s name.
+The state of Missouri is celebrating its 200th birthday.
+But few people today know about the Missouria, the Native American tribe behind the state’s name.

 Before English, French or any European language was spoken in the spot of the map where Missouri sits, Native American tribes brought their own dialects to the region.